-Sedation Dentistry is the use of medical drugs that will calm nervousness and anxiety in children.
+Sedation Dentistry in Beverly Hills is the use of medical drugs that will calm nervousness and anxiety in children.
 Dentists may recommend sedation when a child is extremely anxious or if a child must undergo multiple procedures, such as fillings, at one time.
 If your child has a strong gag-reflex, then sedation may be beneficial when he or she must undergo dental procedures.
 Medication that is administered for sedation is not intended to reduce pain in children, pain medication is usually administered after the sedation has occurred.
 This will ensure children do not experience any pain after the procedure.
 Typically, sedation medication can have effects lasting several hours after the completion of the procedure.
 Sedation is a safe way to ease your child from tension that can come from dental procedures.
 The dentist will monitor children during the entire procedure to ensure their safety.

 Children will undergo a physical exam prior to receiving any form of sedation.
 This will ensure that children do not have any unknown medial conditions that could cause harm from the medication.
 Dentists will not perform a procedure that requires sedation if children are sick the day of the appointment, so it is important for parents to inform dentists if their child is not well prior to the procedure.